Skip to main contentSkip to main navigationSkip to footer content

 The University, in consultation with the complainant, will pursue strong disciplinary action against students found to be in violation of University policy as outlined in the Student Handbook.
 Non-student members of the Saint Xavier community who have engaged in behavior that violates the sexual violence policy are subject to discipline under the University policies and procedures that apply to them.
 Acts of sexual violence may also constitute violations of criminal or civil law.

-Saint Xavier University has designated Keith O'Neill, associate dean of students, (WAC L-103, 773-298-3123, koneillFREESXU), as the Title IX coordinator, responsible for oversight of complaints for sexual violence.
+Saint Xavier University has designated Dr. Keith O'Neill, Dean of Students, (WAC L-103, 773-298-3123, koneillFREESXU), as the Title IX Coordinator, responsible for oversight of complaints for sexual violence.

 The University has designated several deputy Title IX coordinators on campus: